top of page

 Some vets will even treat by symptoms.

 There are many species of Giardia, and experts do not know if these species infect only specific hosts.
-Sources of some human infections have possibly been linked to beavers, other wild animals, and domestic animals.
-Until we know otherwise, it would be wise to consider infected animals capable of transmitting Giardia to humans.

 You may have heard about Giardia outbreaks occurring in humans due to drinking contaminated water.
 Contamination of urban water supplies with Giardia is usually attributed to (human) sewage effluents.